£0.00

 What’s next?

 The right equipment makes all the difference when moving heavy furniture.
-From piano dollies to sack trucks for white goods, stairclimber sack trucks, and protective gloves, BIL Group offers a wide range of solutions designed to help you move safely and efficiently.
+From piano dollies to sack trucks for white goods, stairclimber sack trucks, and protective gloves, BIL Group offers an increasing range of options designed to help you move safely and efficiently.
 Explore our full selection of moving equipment to make your next heavy lift a safer one.

 Frequently Asked Questions